Relationships we have with other people make up an essential part of our lives.

 Research published by the Mental Health Foundation shows people who have stronger connections to loved ones, friends and family tend to be happier, have fewer mental health problems, are physically healthier and live longer.
 Happier relationships also contribute to lower stress levels and living in conflict or within a toxic relationship is more damaging than being alone.

 If you're worried about your relationship and how it's making you feel, there is support available.
 Explore different types of relationships below and feeling connected:

-If you would like to access this offer, complete our self-referral form and select the option 'Couples counselling/Relationship difficulties'.
-A Keeping Well practitioner will help signpost you to more information or download their flyer and get in touch with Tavistock Relationships directly here.
+If you would like to access this offer, you can either complete our self-referral form and select the option 'Couples counselling/Relationship difficulties' or you can call us at 0300 123 1705.
+For further information about Tavistock Relationships, click here.

 Relate is a charity that provides counselling services for every type of relationship.
 They can help with marriage, LGBT issues, divorce and parenting.

 Marriage Care is a national charity, specializing in adult couple relationships.
 They provide support for couples and individuals to build and sustain strong, fulfilling, healthy relationships.

 Having good relationships at work can help make your workplace feel more welcoming, make you feel part of a strong team and make your work more enjoyable.